3 Easy Ways Community Circle Time Can Improve Wellbeing & Behavior

 • increases physical and mental health

-Read our post to learn more about incorporating mindfulness or meditation in your classroom.
+Read this post to learn more about incorporating mindfulness or meditation in your classroom.
 There are a few fun activities to get you started.

 3. Nurture Positive Character Traits